GenevieveAN/GenevieveAN/README.md

 - 👷‍♀️ I'm currently working on Email Performance Dashboards and GA4 Event tracking & Attribution Analysis

-- 🌱 I'm currently learning..SQL and AMPScript for Salesforce Marketing Cloud Optimisation
+- 🌱 I'm currently building..automations in Salesforce Marketing Cloud for email personalisation and A/B testing

 - 💭 Ask me about..recent Dashboard and Event Tracking projects